Phone / WhatsApp :+86 15868721920

 When you plan your project, consider these points:

-• Bpe fittings are essential for pharmaceuticals and sensitive goods.
+• Bpe fittings are essential for regulated/high-purity zones where traceability and defined finishes matter.

-• High-quality materials and documentation increase the cost but ensure safety.
+• High-quality materials and documentation increase the cost but reduce batch risk and rework.

 • 3a fittings offer a cost-effective solution for less demanding processes.

-• Investing in quality fittings and experienced suppliers like Sunhy improves efficiency and reduces long-term risks.
+• Investing in controlled specifications improves efficiency and reduces long-term risks.

 BPE fittings offer stricter surface finishes and traceability, while 3A fittings provide reliable hygiene for food and beverage use.
 Both types use stainless steel and support sanitary design.
 Your choice depends on your industry, compliance needs, and performance goals.
 Use the table below to guide your decision: